Growyourbrand.net Reference notes on brand consequence May 2026

 That made product proof and brand media feed each other.
 A better clip sold the camera and taught the next customer what to try.

-GoPro belongs in the archive because it shows how hardware can become a media system when the customer's output is public, emotional, and easy to recognize.
+GoPro belongs in Grow Your Brand because it shows how hardware can become a media system when the customer's output is public, emotional, and easy to recognize.

 For operators, the lesson is direct.
 Design for the moment after purchase when the user makes something other people want to see.